 About 45 minutes south of Dresden, nestled in the Ore Mountains just 12 miles from the border of the Czech Republic, the town of Glashütte stands.
 With a name whose meaning points to glass manufacturing having taken place in the region at some point, and a known history of silver mining, Glashütte is a town has survived and prospered thanks to its ability to reinvent itself.
-Since 1845, it has been the German capital of watchmaking.
+Since 1845, it has been the German capital of watchmaking and produces some of the finest luxury watches in the world.
 And that’s all thanks to the vision of one great man: Ferdinand Adolph Lange.

 When he arrived in Glashütte, Lange found a town in decline.
 An injection of industry and optimism was needed.
 Having spent time training in Switzerland, the native German Lange returned with ambitions of revolutionizing watchmaking.